What Karma Really Means (It's Not Cosmic Revenge)

 4. "Only your actions count."
 In Buddhist psychology, intention matters more than the act itself.
 A harmful act done by accident carries different weight than one done with malice.
 Your mind is where karma begins.

 5. "Karma is just Eastern superstition."
 Strip away the religious language, and karma describes something psychologists recognize: habits compound, intentions shape behavior, and patterns persist until consciously broken.
-It's less mystical than you might think.
+Less mystical than it may seem.

 Now, with those myths cleared away, let's look at what karma actually means.

-The Real Definition (Hint: It's Not What You Think)
+The Real Definition (Hint: Not What You Think)

 You reap what you sow.
 This principle is intuitive in farming.
 Buddhism extends it to everything: relationships, careers, health, even the circumstances of your birth.
 Nothing happens by pure chance; everything is the fruit of prior causes.

 Think of conditions like this: a seed is a cause, but for it to sprout, it needs soil, water, sunlight, and the right temperature.
-Put a seed in a vacuum, and nothing happens—the cause exists, but the conditions don't.
+Put a seed in a vacuum, and nothing happens.
+The cause exists, but the conditions do not.
 Similarly, karma you created in the past might remain dormant for years, decades, or lifetimes, waiting for the right conditions to ripen.

 This explains why consequences sometimes come quickly and sometimes take forever.
-It's not that the universe forgot—it's that the conditions haven't aligned yet.
+The universe did not forget; the conditions have not aligned yet.

 Why Bad Things Happen to Good People